Skablam/packer-lr-centos/README.md

 Basic packer configuration to create default images for Vagrant AWS and VMWare

-NB VMWare support has yet to be tested - owing to way in which vmware provide their software I have been unable to obtain a version of the player that is compatible with the version of the api that I have access to.
+NB VMWare support has yet to be tested - owing to the way in which vmware provide their software I have been unable to obtain a version of the player that is compatible with the version of the api that I have access to.
 Subsequently I am currently having to manually build vmware images from the provisioning scripts :(

 Usage: